How to Treat Prop Firm Trading Like a Business Process

 Promotional discount evaluation passes (common at Apex, MyFundedFutures, and similar firms during regular promotions) dramatically improve this ratio.
 Buying evaluations during 80-90% off promotions and attempting them over 2-3 months means your evaluation cost per funded account can drop from $200+ to $20-40.

-Before depending on prop firm trading for income, model the realistic 6-month trajectory:
+Before depending on prop firm payouts, model the realistic 6-month cost and rule-exposure trajectory:

 ## The Non-Negotiable: A Verified Edge

 Everything above assumes you have a trading strategy with a documented positive expectancy.
 Without that, more accounts just mean faster losses at scale.
-Before spending money on evaluations with intent to generate income, verify the edge:
+Before spending money on evaluations, verify the edge:

 - 3+ months of consistent profitable trading in simulation